 No, carrying out pelvic exams and Pap smears is within the scope for practice for all RNs.

-If you’re carrying out these activities, you’ll need to meet the Standards for Acting without An Order (p.
-13).
-This includes making sure you have the necessary competencies and follow the DSTs established by the Provincial Health Services Authority (PHSA) (p.
-21).
+If you’re carrying out these activities, you’ll need to meet the Standards for acting within autonomous scope of practice.
+This includes making sure you have the necessary competencies and follow the DSTs established by the Provincial Health Services Authority (PHSA).

 Not necessarily.
 These activities are within the scope of practice for all RNs.
 However, if your role includes autonomously diagnosing and/or treating specific diseases and disorders with Schedule 1 (prescription level) medications, you’ll need to be CRNBC-certified.